 Undoubtedly, the winningest road bike of recent years has been the Dogma F8 by Pinarello.
 With the current Dogma taking the world’s fastest riders to almost countless Pro Tour podium visits, Pinarello has relentlessly tested and improved their premium model to meet and exceed the demands of such riders as Chris Froome and Sir Bradley Wiggins.
 Each iteration of the Dogma racing bike has taken the approach of applying asymmetry and aerodynamics to the latest carbon fiber construction techniques.
-For 2017 we see an all new Pinarello, the Dogma F10, bred from the same stock but enriched with the latest in technological advancements that are only available by working hands-on with the most talented engineers and the world’s fastest teams.
+The Pinarello Dogma F10 frameset, bred from the same stock but enriched with the latest in technological advancements that are only available by working hands-on with the most talented engineers and the world’s fastest teams.